 The ACUC can be charged with reviewing the management of classroom pets, plans for classroom activities involving animals, and proposed science fair projects.
-The ACUC can ensure that, if an animal is used in a classroom or science fair, they are well cared for and not harmed in any way.
+The ACUC can ensure that, if an animal is used in a classroom or science fair, the animal is well cared for and not harmed in any way.

 The National Academy of Sciences suggests that members of ACUCs be appointed by the school principal and include a science teacher, a teacher of a non-science subject, and a scientist or veterinarian.
 Other contributors could include a student, a school administrator and/or a parent.
 At least one panel member should not be affiliated with the school or science fair, and none should be family members of the student whose science fair or independent project is being reviewed.

 Care and Housing of Classroom Pets